ansible-collections/community.hashi_vault/docs/docsite/rst/localenv_developer_guide.rst

 A proxy server is used to test the proxy connectivity options.

-In theory any number of proxy servers could be used for this purpose, but `tinyproxy <https://github.com/tinyproxy/tinyproxy>`_ is recommended for being, well.. tiny, as well as easy to configure and run, and available in package managers and containers.
+In theory any proxy supporting http/s targets could be used for this purpose, but `tinyproxy <https://github.com/tinyproxy/tinyproxy>`_ is recommended for being, well.. tiny, as well as easy to configure and run, and available in package managers and containers.

 .. csv-table:: Relevant integration_config Variables
   :header: "var", "example", "description"